Grow your business with LoyaltyLion Book a Demo Today

 Undoubtedly the biggest shopping event of the year, Black Friday Cyber Monday (BFCM) is a staggering weekend for sales.
-In 2019, Shopify merchants collectively made over $2.9 billion USD in sales solely over the weekend.

 Traditionally, BFCM has kicked off the Christmas shopping season with hordes of eager customers flooding shop doors from as early as 5 am.
 This year, however, shoppers are more likely to shop online than in-store, for obvious reasons (our research showed that only 31% of consumers intend to visit physical store locations)